JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 ### Discussion - Performance

 Of course, asset size dosen't matter if performance is worse.
-After all, we could skip the additional LOD levels entirely, and save on the cost of storing them, but with much worse runtime performance.
+After all, we could skip the additional LOD levels entirely to save on the cost of storing them, but we would get much worse runtime performance.

 The good news is that comparing the bunny scene in Bevy 0.14 to Bevy 0.15, rendering got almost 5x faster!

 Rasterization is the big immediate win.
-We were spending 3.44 ms on it in Bevy 0.14, and only 0.42 ms on it in Bevy 0.15!
+We were spending 3.44 ms on it in Bevy 0.14, and now only 0.42 ms on it in Bevy 0.15!
 Some of this comes down to software raster being faster than our non-mesh shader hardware raster, but a lot of it comes down to our improved DAG creation and LOD selection code.
 DAG building is really, really important - a huge chunk of your runtime performance comes down to building a good DAG, before you even start rendering!

 Culling (which is also LOD selection) got a little bit faster as well, going from 0.99 ms to 0.19 ms in the first pass, and 0.14 to 0.06 ms in the second pass.
 The culling pass no longer has to write out a list of triangles for visible clusters - now it's just writing a single cluster ID for each visible cluster, which is much faster.

-The other big win is that with ~half as many meshlets to process, we have to do only half the work, as evidenced by the second pass performing a little over twice as well (the second pass here is basically just measuring overhead from spawning threads per cluster, since it's doing a single read + early-out for every single cluster as occlusion culling is near-perfect in  static scene like this).
+The other big win for culling is that with ~half as many meshlets to process, we only have to do half the work, as evidenced by the second pass performing a little over twice as well (the second pass here is basically just measuring overhead from spawning threads per cluster, since it's doing a single read + early-out for every single cluster as occlusion culling is near-perfect in  static scene like this).

 Looking at the cliff scene with a much larger amount of meshlets and triangles, concentrated into much fewer instances, we can see some interesting results.
 Rasterization is actually _faster_ in this scene than the bunny scene by 0.08 ms, but the first culling pass takes a whopping 1.27 ms, up from only 0.19 ms. Ouch.
 We ideally want similiar timings no matter the type of scene, so that artists don't have to care about things like number of triangles per mesh, but we're not quite there yet.
 Culling is the clear bottleneck.